MicrosoftDocs/power-platform/power-platform/admin/connect-exchange-server-on-premises.md

 > [!TIP]
 > To make sure you've got a good connection to [!INCLUDE[pn_Exchange](../includes/pn-exchange.md)]<!--note from editor: Should this be "Exchange Server"?--> (on-premises), run the [Microsoft Remote Connectivity Analyzer](https://testconnectivity.microsoft.com/).
 For information about which tests to run, see [Test mail flow with the Remote Connectivity Analyzer](https://technet.microsoft.com/library/dn305950\(v=exchg.150\).aspx).
 >
-> To encrypt messages between clients/servers and other servers, see [Server cipher suites and TLS requirements](server-cipher-tls-requirements.md).
+> To learn more about the protocols and ciphers used to secure the connection between Dynamics 365 and external email services, see [Server cipher suites and TLS requirements](server-cipher-tls-requirements.md).

 ## Preview: Create an email server profile